 - First, click the plus sign in the upper left to begin creating a new report.
 Choose “Advanced Report” to start.

-- Give the report a simple name that identifies the report meaningfully to you.
+- Give the report a name that meaningfully identifies the report to you.

 - Move to the “Categories” tab to select the items you’d like to include in the report.

 You will notice that certain categories are greyed out based on the data points you select; certain categories of data limits other items that can be included into the report to related information.

 - Next, head to the “Sorts” tab to configure your sorts and to filter your data.
 Sorting and filtering in advanced reporting is done via SQL joins, and the advanced reporting GUI interface makes it very straightforward.
 Start by clicking the “Gear icon” in advanced reporting, and then select joins: